-See In re SS&C Technologies, Inc. Shareholder Litigation, 911 A.2d 816 (Del.
+510 See In re SS&C Technologies, Inc. S'holder Litig., 911 A.2d 816 (Del.
 Ch.
-2006), a case in which the settlement of litigation challenging a management led cash-out merger was disapproved in part because he Court was concerned that the buyer's proposal was solicited by the CEO without prior Board approval as part of informal "test the waters" process to find a buyer who would pay a meaningful premium while allowing the CEO to make significant investment in the acquisition vehicle and continue managing the target.
+2006) (discussing the settlement of litigation challenging a management led cash-out merger that was disapproved in part because the Court was concerned that the buyer's proposal was solicited by the CEO without prior Board approval as part of informal "test the waters" process to find a buyer who would pay a meaningful premium while allowing the CEO to make significant investment in the acquisition vehicle and continue managing the target).
 After being satisfied with the buyer's proposal but before all details had been negotiated, the CEO advised the Board about the deal.
-The Board then formed special committee that hired independent legal and financial advisers and embarked on a program to solicit other buyers, but
+The Board then formed special committee that hired independent legal and financial advisers and embarked on a program to solicit other buyers, but the CEO had misused confidential information and resources of corporation in talking to his selected buyer and engaging an investment banker before Board approval and whether the CEO's precommitment to a deal with the buyer and his conflicts (i.e., receiving cash plus an interest in the acquisition vehicle and continuing management role) prevented the Board from considering whether a sale should take place and, if so, to negotiating the best terms reasonably available.
+See infra note 852 and related text.

-See Macmillan, 559 A.2d at 1267 (in case where special committee had no burden-shifting effect, court noted that the interested CEO "hand picked" the members of the committee); In re Fort Howard Corp.
-Shareholders Litig., 1988 WL 83147 (Del.
+511 See Mills Acquisition Co. v.
+Macmillan, Inc., 559 A.2d 1261, 1267 (Del.
+1988) (noting that, in a case where a special committee had no burden-shifting effect, the interested CEO "hand picked" the members of the committee); In re Fort Howard Corp.
+S'holders Litig., C.A.
+No. 9991, 1988 WL 83147, at 12 (Del.
 Ch.
 1988) ("It cannot ... be the best practice to have the interested CEO in effect handpick the members of the Special Committee as was, I am satisfied, done here.").

-See Katell v.
-Morgan Stanley Group, Inc., 1995 Del.
+512 See Katell v.
+Morgan Stanley Group, Inc., C.A.
+No. 12343, 1995 Del.
 Ch.
-LEXIS 76, at 21, Fed.
-Sec.
-L. Rep. (CCH) 98861 (Del.
+LEXIS 76, at 21 (Del.
 Ch.
-June 15, 1995) ("[w]hen a special committee's members have no personal interest in the disputed transactions, this Court scrutinizes the members' relationship with the interested directors"); E. Norman Veasey, Duty of Loyalty: The Criticality of the Counselor's Role, 45 Bus.
-Law.
-2065, 2079 ("the members of the committee should not have unusually close personal or business relations with the conflicted directors").
+June 15, 1995) ("When a special committee's members have no personal interest in the disputed transactions, this Court scrutinizes the members' relationship with the interested directors"); E. Norman Veasey, Duty of Loyalty: The Criticality of the Counselor's Role, 45 BUS.
+LAW.
+2065, 2079 ("[T]he members of the committee should not have unusually close personal or business relations with the conflicted directors").